altertek/altertek.org/src/en/pages/legals.md

 In accordance with the GDPR, Altertek guarantees the user a right of opposition, access and rectification on the personal data concerning him.
 The user has the opportunity to exercise this right by using the contact page provided to him.

+In addition, Altertek undertakes not to assume any right of ownership of the content, data and metadata produced by the hosts or the users.

 # Judicial inquiries
 Altertek respects the law in the countries in which it operates and manages its infrastructure.
 The association only responds to formal judicial requests and no other interests.